The Stig: Cousins and other family members

 The Stig's Chinese cousin, "Attack Stig", made his dramatic arrival by kung fu–kicking through a door at a local race track.
 While in appearance he looks the same as the normal Stig, this Stig indiscriminately used Bruce Lee–esque martial arts moves on anyone.
-His unruly behaviour caused problems not just for the presenters but also for the filming crew, flag-bearer and a nearby track marshal, who this Stig even interrupted his timed lap of the Roewe 350 in order to fight.
+His unruly behaviour caused problems not just for the presenters but also for the filming crew, flag-bearer and a nearby track marshal, who this Stig even interrupted his timed lap of the Roewe 350 to fight.
 After the timed laps, he walked on-screen and kicked James "in the plums".
 Clarkson's remark on Attack Stig was: "That's the worst Stig we've ever had."